elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-software/topics/5-Interoperable-software.md

 ---
 number: 6.1
-title: FAIR Software
+title: Interoperable Software
 status: in_progress
 template: 'lesson-plan.html'
 authors:
-  - "Alexia Cardona"
-  - "0000-0003-0011-9397"
+  - "Thomas Pronk"
-  - "Ablikim Abudukerim"
+  - "0000-0002-1322-1553"

 reviewers:

+fair_elements:
+  - I

 audience:
-- Researchers but open to all
+  - Data stewards
+  - Software stewards
+  - Research software consultants

 ---

 ## Topic, definition and scope**

-* Introduction(General Overview)
-* Findable Software
+* Open-source programming languages
-* Accessible Software
+* Input/output data
-* Interoperable Software
+* Instructional documentation
-* Reproducible Software
+* Vendor locking
-* Software management plans

 ---

-## Summary of Tasks / Actions

-* Participants list of resources we have compiled in day 1
-* Action plan:  in the next hackathon day we will split tasks for the different subtopics
+## Exercises

+* What promming languages do your research colleagues typically use?
+Are they open?
+* What data formats are recommended within your organisation?
+Do they align with DANS?
+* How might a research software be 'locked' (untentionally or unintentionally) by the developer?